slime/slime/CONTRIBUTING.md

 ### Common Lisp bias

-*Note: This section is very imcomplete*
+*Note: This section is very incomplete*

 SLY has is primarily a Common-Lisp IDE and the supporting Slynk have strong Common-lisp bias.
 There have been many attempts, some quite